jzanetti/June_NZ/doc/DiffABM.rst

 ##############
-Combinining ABM and deep learning
+Combinining ABM and Neural Network
 ##############

 The tradional ABM is a prowerful tool that invovlves the social simulation of each individual in the model and addresses a series of "what-if"